claude

 3. Verifiable Pass/Fail Criteria

-Each task needs objective criteria for success.
-Claude Code uses these to determine when to move to the next task or retry.
+Each task needs objective success metrics.
+Claude uses these to decide when to move on or retry.

 python